 Which Disney World Park Has The Most Rides?

-Disney World, How Many Days Do You Need?
+How Many Days Do You Nee For Disney World?

 Instead of asking how many days do you need for Disney World, it would be better to ask how many days have you got.
 Each park has plenty of hidden areas to explore and rides to try over and over again – and it all depends how much energy you have.

 At a minimum, I would recommend the 4-day, 4-parks Disney pass if you plan to try and see everything, but you could also consider adding on another day for the Magic Kingdom and again another for the water park at Disney.

 It is all completely up-t0-you and your style!